Proton19/DevEncourage/README.md

-# DevEncourage
+# Encourage

-This application was built with the hope of bringing some encouragement to people learning web developement.
-All you do in input your name and it will give some encouraging feedback :).
+This application was built with the hope of bringing some quick encouragement to the developers, engineers & coders of the world.